martinbremmer/cyclonedds/docs/dev/multi_process_testing.md

 ## Intentions
+There doesn't seem to be a 3rd party test framework that addresses our requirements in a satisfactory manner.

-After a discussion with a few people (different people in different meetings), it was decided to go in the following direction.
+After some discussions with a few people (different people in different meetings), it was decided to create our own framework and to go in the following direction:

 - Process creation/destruction/etc is (re)introduced in the ddsrt.
 It will be stripped down versions of the code from Vortex OpenSplice.<br>